Aurelien Pekezou Tchoffo

 Dr Aurelien Pekezou Tchoffo

-I’m Medical Doctor, Cameroonian, have been working for 4 years as GP in the Catholic Medical Heath Centre of Bali Nyonga in the North West
+I’m Medical Doctor, Cameroonian, have been working for 4 years as GP in the Catholic Medical Heath Centre of Bali Nyonga in the North West of Cameroon.

 Research to practice

 TOPIC: Practice of the active management of third stage labor (AMTSL) among skilled attendant to woman in the North West Cameroon.

 “Evidence-base reproductive health care in Cameroon: Population-base study of awareness, use and barriers” a study done in February 2004 by Alan TN TITA and Call, published in the Bulletin of the WHO Vol 83:2005 no 12 Dec 2005 881-968 was estimated ”the awareness and use of evidence-based reproductive health interventions and to describe the barriers associated with the use of evidence-based interventions among health providers in north-west Cameroon”.
 Among the four vital intervention which were also evaluated they were the active management of placenta delivery with uterotonic.
 “Only 50/322 (15.5%; 95% confidence interval (CI) = 11.8–20.0) of health workers were aware of all four vital interventions, and only 12/312 (3.8%; 95% CI = 2.0– 6.6) reported using all of them regularly.
 A deficiency in the education and training of health workers, especially a lack of continuing education, was commonly identified as the most important barrier to their awareness of evidence based practices.
 A lack of awareness and a lack of supplies and materials were the main barriers to practice”.